Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey

 \subsection{Point-based deep architectures}

-Point-based networks \cite{qi2017pointnet,qi2017pointnet++,zhao2019pointweb,hu2020randla} are designed to process raw point-cloud data directly without other data pre-transformations.
-Networks are stacked with Multi-Layer Perceptrons (MLPs) for independent point feature extraction, which are aggregated into global features by using symmetric aggregation functions.
+Point-based networks were designed to process raw point clouds directly without point data transformations beforehand.
+Independent point features are usually first extracted by stacking networks with Multi-Layer Perceptrons (MLPs), which are then aggregated into global features with symmetric aggregation functions.

-PointNet~\cite{qi2017pointnet} is a pioneer point-based network.
-As shown in Fig. \ref{fig:pointnet}, it stacks several MLP layers to learn point-wise features independently, which then are forwarded into a max-pooling layer to extract global features and achieve permutation invariance.
-However, PointNet fails to capture local information.
-Qi et al. further proposed PointNet++ \cite{qi2017pointnet++} to capture geometry details from the neighborhood of points.
-Its set abstraction level consists of the sampling layer, the grouping layer, and the PointNet-based learning layer to learn hierarchical features layer by layer.
-Since PointNet++ has shown success in object classification and semantic segmentation, VoteNet~\cite{qi2019votenet} adopts it as the backbone and formulates the first point-based network for 3D object detection.
-By taking the strategy of Hough voting, it generates new points that lie close to objects centers, which can be grouped and aggregated to output 3D box proposals.
+PointNet~\cite{qi2017pointnet} is a pioneer point-based network as shown in Fig. \ref{fig:pointnet}.
+It stacks several MLP layers to learn point-wise features independently and forwards the learned features to a max-pooling layer to extract global features for permutation invariance.
+To improve PointNet, Qi \textit{et al.} proposed PointNet++ \cite{qi2017pointnet++} to learn local geometry details from the neighborhood of points, where the set abstraction level includes sampling layer, grouping layer, and PointNet layer for learning local and hierarchical features.
+PointNet++ achieves great success in multiple 3D tasks including object classification and semantic segmentation.
+By taking PointNet++ as the backbone, Qi \textit{et al.} designed VoteNet~\cite{qi2019votenet}, the first point-based 3D object detection network.
+VoteNet adopts the Hough voting strategy, which generates new points around object centers and groups them with the surrounding points to produce 3D box proposals.